eclipse-tractusx/tractusx-edc/edc-extensions/bpn-validation/README.md

 The second policy expresses that the BPN of the participant in question must be either `"BPN00001234"` *or* `"BPN00005678"`.

-### Deprecation warning
+### Usage warning

-The Business Partner Number Policy is not recommended for production use because it is severely limited in terms of scalability and maintainability.
-Everytime a new participant onboards onto or off-boards from the dataspace, every existing participant would have to either enter new contract definitions, effectively duplicating them, or update *all existing policies*.
+The Business Partner Number Policy is _not_ recommended for production use because it is severely limited in terms of scalability and maintainability.
+Everytime a new participant shall be added to a contract definition the data provider would need to create new contract definitions, effectively duplicating them.
+This is because policies can't be changed after a contract that contains the policy has been negotiated with the first partner.
 That would be a significant maintenance and migration effort.

-For that reason, the Business Partner Number Policy is marked as deprecated, and is scheduled for removal in EDC 0.6.x.
+> **_NOTE:_**  The Business Partner Number Policy was marked for deprecation but will be kept as it is convenient to use for simple use-cases and testing.
-Please consider upgrading your environment at your earliest convenience.